bikeshaving/crank/website/documents/guides/04-handling-events.md

 Most web applications require some measure of interactivity, where the user interface updates according to input.
 To facilitate this, Crank provides several ways to listen to and trigger events.

 ## DOM Event Props
 You can attach event callbacks to host element directly using event props.
-These props start with `on`, are all lowercase, and correspond to the event type (`onclick`, `onkeydown`).
+These props start with `on`, are by convention lowercase, and correspond to the event type (`onclick`, `onkeydown`).
 By combining event props, local variables and `this.refresh()`, you can write interactive components.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";